hymanimy/Schellings-Segregation-Model/README.md

 Every tick of the simulation, all the unsatisfied people (cells) move.
 The simulation terminates when all cells are satisfied.

+The blue people that blue citizens want to be beside is called the ratio of similarity, this can be varied by the slider given.
+Dimensions can also be changed using a slider.

+The simulation can be used to show how a population with basic wants (the want to be around a certain proportion of similar humans) can end up segregated despite innocent intentions.

 To interact with this simulation simply click https://hymanimy.github.io/Schellings-Segregation-Model/ or clone the repository and run the index.html file